BluestoneInstitute/styleguide/README.md

 ## Open Research

-Bluestone Institute takes a pragmatic view of Open Research, meaning that papers, code, and data should be shared, but there may also be reasonable exceptions.
-One such exception is ethical: when we collect large datasets on the behaviors and opinions of other people, with IRB approval, we may avoid openly posting data to protect privacy.
-Another exception reflects the cost of data collection: some datasets require huge up-front efforts to collect and clean, and will not be published immediately after the first study that analyzes them.
-Verify that data and code can be made public before doing so.
+Bluestone Institute takes a pragmatic view of open research, meaning that papers, code, and data should be shared, but there may also be reasonable exceptions.
+One such exception is the cost of data collection.
+Some datasets require huge up-front efforts to collect and clean.
+Moreover, some datasets are planned to be used in multiple distinct papers.
+Typically we will hold back publishing the data until after the working papers have been posted.

 ## Tracking Your Time